ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/Use_objects_as_carving_stamps.md

 ## To use an object as a carving stamp...

-1Choose an embroidery object or [vector object](../../glossary/glossary) to serve as your stamp.
+1. Choose an embroidery object or [vector object](../../glossary/glossary) to serve as your stamp.

 ![UseObject1.png](assets/UseObject1.png)

-2Click the Carving Stamp icon and select the Use Object tab.
+2. Click the Carving Stamp icon and select the Use Object tab.

 ![UseObject2.png](assets/UseObject2.png)

-3Click the Start Selecting button.
+3. Click the Start Selecting button.
 Any pre-selected objects remain selected.

-4Hover the mouse over any object in the design window.
+4. Hover the mouse over any object in the design window.

-5Click the Use Stamp button to apply the selection as a carving stamp.
+5. Click the Use Stamp button to apply the selection as a carving stamp.

 ![patterns00138.png](assets/patterns00138.png)

-6Optionally, click the Add to Library button to add the selection to the library for future reference.
+6. Optionally, click the Add to Library button to add the selection to the library for future reference.

 Tip: You can also use lettering, embroidery or TrueType, as an input to stamp creation.